sano-jin/proof-tree/README.md

 1. Customize it!
    - Dont't touch `proofTree.js` and `proofTree.css`.
    - Customize `index.html`, `yourScript.js` and `yourStyle.css`
-     - Basically, it will draw the given proof tree to the given DOM element.
+     - Basically, it draws the given proof tree to the given DOM element.

 ## JSON format
 The proof tree must be given with json file.